Guseyn/EHTML/README.md

 # Usage

 **EHTML** is very easy to include in your project.
-Just like jQuery, but all you need to do then is just to write HTML code, not JavaScript.
 Save [this file](https://github.com/Guseyn/EHTML/blob/master/ehtml.bundle.min.js) locally and use it:

 ```html
 <head>